K-PaaS/application-platform-guide-eng/user_guide/application_platform/cf_cli.md

 cf [global options] command <arguments...> [command options]
  ```

 Provides abbreviations according to the OpenPaaS command.
-As an example, the App start CLI command is start, but st can be used too..
+As an example, the App start CLI command is started, but it can be used too.

 - **Abbreviation used example**